Omoblessing/Python-Instacart-Grocery-Basket-Analysis-Project/README.md

 Step 10: Coding Etiquette & Excel Reporting
 ● Create a report that describes the analysis methodology, results, and recommendations for Instacart stakeholders

+# Data frames used

+● orders

+● orders_products_prior

+● products

+● customers

+● departments

+# Libraries used

+The following libraries were used:

+● Pandas : for data analysis

+● Numpy: for mathematical equations

+● Seaborn: for data visulizations

+● Matplotlib: for data visulizations

+● Scipy: for data equations

+# Folders created

+The project files are divided into the following folders:

+Project Management: Instacart grocery basket analysis project brief.

+Data: Separated into two subfolders Original Data and Prepared Data.
+These contains the original data frames and data frames after thay have been cleaned and prepared for analysis respectively.

+Scripts: The Jupyter notebooks used for writing codes for the analysis.

+Analysis: The analysis folder contains the visulizations created in Python for developing and explaining insights.

+Sent to Client: The final report presented in Excel and sent to the respective stakeholders.

+# Resources

+ Instacart is a real company that has made their data available online.
+However, the contents of the attached project brief have been fabricated by CareerFoundry for the purpose of this analysis.